k8snetworkplumbingwg/whereabouts/README.md

 If you need a tool to figure out the range of a given CIDR address, try this online tool, [subnet-calculator.com](http://www.subnet-calculator.com/).

-One parameter is optional:
+**Range end syntax**

+Additionally, the `range` parameter can support a CIDR notation that includes the last IP to use.
+Example: `range: "192.168.2.225-192.168.2.230/28"`.

+**Optional**

+The following parameters are optional:

+* `range_start` : First IP to use when allocating from the `range`.
+Optional, if unset is inferred from the `range`.
+* `range_end` : Last IP to use when allocating from the `range`.
+Optional, if unset the last ip within the range is determined.
 * `exclude`: This is a list of CIDRs to be excluded from being allocated.

 In the example, we exclude IP addresses in the range `192.168.2.229/30` from being allocated (in this case it's 3 addresses, `.229, .230, .231`), as well as `192.168.2.236/32` (just a single address).

 *Note*: It's up to you to properly set exclusion ranges that are within your subnet, there's no double checking for you (other than that the CIDR notation parses).

 Additionally -- you can set the route, gateway and DNS using anything from the configurations for the [static IPAM plugin](https://github.com/containernetworking/plugins/tree/master/plugins/ipam/static) (as well as additional static IP addresses).

 ### etcd Parameters